HomeArchiveBlog

 out[i, j] = i + j

-At the moment, grid does not support non-trivial loop-carried scalar dependencies.
-Use nested range loops when the loop body needs to update a scalar accumulator across iterations.
+grid does not support non-trivial loop-carried scalar dependencies.
+Use nested range loops when the body must update a scalar accumulator across iterations.

-while loops are supported for runtime conditions.
-A while loop may update loop-carried scalar values.
+while loops are supported for runtime conditions and may update loop-carried scalar values.

 @kernel